sketch-hq/sketch-assistant-template/README.md

 1. Sketch will check the disk location for updates to the tarball, so you can continue to re-build the Assistant to the same location and see live updates in Sketch

-> ⚠️ Sketch documents with local Assistants added to them are not portable.
-That is, if you share a
+> ⚠️ Assistants must be published to be used across multiple devices or within a team.
+Sketch documents with local Assistants added to them are not portable because the Assistant is referenced using a file path.
-> Sketch document with a local Assistant with a co-worker they will not have access to the same
-> Assistant.
-If you need a shareable Sketch document with Assistants then you'll need to deploy your
-> Assistant publically.
-Read the next section for a guide on doing this.

 ## Deploying the Assistant